istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 caption="HBONE L3 packet format"
 >}}

-Additional use cases of HBONE and HTTP tunneling (such as support for IPv6 and UDP packets) will be investigated in future as Istio ambient evolves.
+Additional use cases of HBONE and HTTP tunneling (such as support for IPv6 and UDP packets) will be investigated in future as ambient mode evolves.

 ## Deploying an Application {#deployapplication}